-Life and Reign of King Edward VII of England
+Life, Reign and Accomplishments of King Edward VII of England

 King Edward VII was the first son of Prince Albert and Queen Victoria of the United Kingdom.
 Edward VII succeeded his mother upon her death in 1901.
 In the British royal family, Edward set a record as the longest title holder of Prince of Wales – beaten only by Prince Charles (1948-), oldest child and heir to Queen Elizabeth II.

 Growing up, Edward – also known as ‘Bertie’ – was poised to inherit the title: the Duke of Saxe – Coburg and Gotha.
 Surprisingly, he ditched the opportunity to take charge of the duchy.

 While his mother sat on the throne for well over 60 years, Edward was starved off political authority in the monarchy.
 However, he did get the opportunity to embark on ceremonial trips around the kingdom.

 Even though he successfully toured North America and India as a prince, Queen Victoria was far from pleased with her son’s irresponsible life.
 This kept their relationship in a bad state for long periods of time.

 King Edward VII’s Birth and Early Life

 Edward’s birth took place at the royal residence – Buckingham Palace – on 9th November 1841.
 Being the eldest son of his parents, Edward, by law, was also a Duke of two counties: Cornwall and Rothesay.